rflamary/stdgrb/README.md

 # stdgrb: Python Gurobi solvers for standard dense problems

 This is a fast cython wrapper for strandard dense optimization that calls gurobi through its C interface.
-It is more efficient that the gurobi python interface that cannot accept directly numpy arreyx for constraints.
+It is more efficient for dense problems than the gurobi python interface that cannot accept directly numpy arrays for constraints.

 ## Install